 Mental Health Awareness Week: 5 Ways to Wellbeing

-This Mental Health Awareness Week we wanted to provide some tips using the 5 Ways to Wellbeing.
+For last year’s Mental Health Awareness Week we provided some tips using the 5 Ways to Wellbeing.
 Having a good balance in these five areas of your life has been proven to increase people’s health and happiness.

 If you are feeling lonely it can be quite stressful and affect your general wellbeing, making it harder to feel better.
 Are any of the following affecting how you feel?